Boutique owners, designers and others call on City Council to create fashion industry task force

 “This industry is a tough industry.
 However, you can be successful here.”

-Summerville encouraged the task force to do an impact study so that it can be determined what Philadelphia is doing well in the fashion arena and the areas that need to be strengthened.
+Summerville encouraged the task force to do an impact study to determine what Philadelphia is doing well in the fashion arena and the areas that need to be strengthened.

 Michelle Shannon, of Center City District, said opportunities exist to expand small batch manufacturing in Philly.